LucyAnaBem/LucyAnaBem/README.md

 - 👀 I’m interested in programming and <3 Harry Styles <3
 - 🌱 I’m currently learning JavaScript :)
 - 💞️ I’m looking to collaborate on anything (^_^)
-- 📫 How to reach me - just don't :D
+- 📫 How to reach me - lucy.bem@gmail.com :D

 <!---
 LucyAnaBem/LucyAnaBem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.